REQUIREMENTS FOR HISTORY MAJORS

 - one 400-level senior research seminar

 For the classes of 2016 and beyond, the same as above except that TWO 300-level courses rather than one are required, and HI 276 (Patterns and Processes in World History) is also required for all majors.
 In addition, as of the class of 2016, HI 200 and HI 276 are prerequisites for history majors for all 300- and 400-level courses.
 Note that students must take at least one 400-level seminar with a departmental historian; they can also take a 400-level seminar with a non-departmental historian if they wish.
-Finally, students can take a maximum of three courses with non-departmental historians (at Colby or abroad) to count for the major.
+Finally, students can count a maximum of three courses taken abroad or at other colleges and universities in the United States towards the major.

 - At least two courses in all three areas (Category I, Category II, Category III).
 Please note: Because of its geographical scope, complexity, and extraordinary cultural and historical diversity, students are strongly encouraged, but are not required, to take a minimum of three courses in Category I.